 Also called Yaminon (Indigenous name from the region of St George, south-western Queensland)

-The species is found in only two locations: the Epping Forest National Park in central Queensland and the Richard Underwood Nature Refuge in southern Queensland.
+There are now an estimated 315 wombats, living in two locations: the Epping Forest National Park in central Queensland and the Richard Underwood Nature Refuge in southern Queensland.

 Although once widespread in New South Wales, Victoria and Queensland, this wombat only lives in alluvial sand habitats, so the northern hairy-nosed wombat was probably always the least numerous of Australia’s three wombat species.
 At the time of European settlement, only three populations were recorded: near Deniliquin NSW, Moonie River near St George in Southern Queensland, and the Epping Forest of Central Queensland.